LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. method:: set(...)

-   A set is created with zero or more elements parameters.
+   A set is created with zero or more element parameters.
 The element values are inserted into the set.

 Using Set Objects